Skip to main content Skip to main content

 Back to Market and Insights

-If you are considering family succession for your business, now may be the time to take action.
 The transition of a family business to the next generation is a huge decision.
 It typically involves consideration of a number of issues, including identification of the successor, family dynamics and the impact on the wider business and non-family employees.
-There are also significant tax implications.
+There can also be significant tax implications.

-While tax should not be the sole driver of the decision around the timing of the transfer of a business, recent changes to capital gains tax (CGT) retirement relief means that business owners who are considering transferring their business have a decision to make in 2024.
+Recent changes to CGT retirement relief means that business owners who are considering transferring their business have a decision to make in 2024.
 Should they transfer before or after 1st January 2025?

 CGT retirement relief, in broad terms, facilitates the tax-efficient lifetime of the family trading business to the next generation, provided that the relevant conditions are satisfied.